Kenya Vision 2030: Economic

-Even so, the advent of devolution with 47 county governments has thrust Kenya into one investment destination with individual Counties competing to bring investors within their borders and or regions.
-This has become a major catalyst for growth as county headquarters have become new centres of growth even as key roads continue to be commissioned, as in the case of Marsabit, an oasis in a desert after completion of Isiolo- Marsabit to Ethiopia border Highway a part of Cape Cairo Pan African Highway.
-This among many such regional projects in progress is positioning every region in Kenya and the neighboring countries to Profit from Vision 2030, a brainchild of 3rd president of Kenya Late H.E Emilio Mwai Kibaki EGH.
+Even so, the advent of devolution with 47 county governments has thrust Kenya into an investment destination with individual counties competing to bring investors within their borders and/or regions.
+This has become a major catalyst for growth as county headquarters have become new centres of growth, even as key roads continue to be commissioned, as in the case of Marsabit, an oasis in a desert after completion of Isiolo-Marsabit to the Ethiopia border highway, which is a part of the Cape Cairo Pan African Highway.
+This, among many such regional projects in progress, is positioning every region in Kenya and the neighboring countries to profit from Vision 2030, a brainchild of former Kenyan president Mwai Kibaki.

-Vision 2030, a vision that showed the dreams and aspirations of Kenyans remains on course.
+Vision 2030 remains on course.
 However, perennial budget deficits continue to impede its completion.

-These has included major expansions of JKIA, Nairobi, Moi International Airport, Mombasa, Kisumu International Airport and Nairobi-Nakuru Highway still in progress.
-Major roads in Kisumu, Mombasa and Nairobi are currently under major expansions as per vision 2030.
+These have included major expansions of JKIA, Nairobi, Moi International Airport, Mombasa, Kisumu International Airport and Nairobi-Nakuru Highway, which are still in progress.
+Major roads in Kisumu, Mombasa and Nairobi are currently under major expansions in accordance with Vision 2030.
 Moreover, the expansion of infrastructure in both the Northern and Southern Transport Corridor is currently in progress.